Smaller

 Search for Extraterrestrial Intelligence contains ~80 documents relating to the existence of and search for extraterrestrial life.
 The earliest work held in the collection is a 1795 paper by William Herschel suggesting that the sun is an inhabited planet!
 The collection covers the period from the 1790’s to the present, including works by Harlow Shapley, Fred Hoyle, Freeman Dyson, Carl Sagan, Arthur C. Clarke, Frank Drake, Frank Tipler, and many others.

-philosophy of science
+philosophy and Methodology of science

-personal identification
+FINGERPRINTING AND OTHER personal identification

-A very small collection (~20 documents), Personal Identification focuses primarily on the history of traditional fingerprinting, also including several documents by Alan J. Jeffreys describing more recent identification methods of “retinal scanning” and “genetic fingerprinting.”
+A very small collection (~20 documents), Fingerprinting and other Personal Identification focuses primarily on the history of traditional fingerprinting, also including several documents by Alan J. Jeffreys describing more recent identification methods of “retinal scanning” and “genetic fingerprinting.”
 The earliest documents in the collection are two 1880 papers, one by Henry Faulds and the other by W. J. Herschel, introducing the concept of fingerprint identification.
 The collection also includes later papers by others, including Francis Galton, Minakata Kumagusu, Edward Henry, and Charles B. Dunlap, Jr.

 game theory